• Skip to primary navigation

 The secret to a good scone starts with using quality ingredients and properly measuring the ingredients.
 Be sure the oven is hot and whenever possible serve scones up warm, fresh from the oven.

-Although these vegan scones taste great by themselves, a smear of vegan butter is nice.
-We also like to enjoy them with a hot cup of coffee or chai tea would be lovely with them!
+Although these vegan scones taste great by themselves, a smear of vegan butter on top is a nice addition.
+We also like to enjoy them with a hot cup of coffee or chai tea.
 Some more festive beverage choices are a Starbucks PSL or pumpkin cream cold brew.
 Serve them up for dessert, snacks, or breakfast.

 Expert Tips